-Authentic South Indian sambar recipe (also the traditional Kerala sadya/feast sambar recipe) is the sambar prepared in the traditional South Indian way although you can see slight variations in ingredients and preparations within different regions of South India.
+Authentic South Indian sambar recipe (also the traditional Kerala sadya/feast sambar recipe) is the sambar prepared in the traditional South Indian way using mixed vegetables although you can see slight variations in ingredients and preparations within different regions of South India.
 As I said, even authentic recipes can differ from place to place, this recipe is based on the Trivandrum style(Southern Kerala) preparations.

 This is a very popular South Indian style dal vegetable soup which can be prepared in different ways using different kinds of vegetables.
 But the dal used for this recipe is mostly the yellow split pigeon peas, though you can find variations like moong dal sambar also.

 The dal vegetable soup or stew made in this way is very healthy as it is full of vegetables and dal along with exotic spices like turmeric.
 It is delicious and goes well with rice too.

 Some of the authentic South Indian sambar recipes call for coconut in the ingredients list while there are other authentic South Indian sambar recipes where coconut is not used in the ingredients.